JParks1976/BioinformaticsMaterials/labExercises/BioinfWk1Lab.md

 ###Assessment
 * Due Tuesday, Jan 20 at 5 pm
 * Assessment criteria:
-	* Technical content (45 points): tasks in GitHub (above)
+	* Technical content (45 points): tasks in GitHub (above), question 5 (below)
-	* Critical thinking (40 points): answers to questions (below)
+	* Critical thinking (40 points): answers to questions 1-4 (below)
-	* Documentation (5 points): README.md in your homework repository
+	* Documentation (5 points): README.md in your homework repository, survey on Blackboard (listed below)
-	* Professional behavior (10 points): survey below, class participation, assignment formatting using homework template
+	* Professional behavior (10 points): class participation, assignment formatting using homework template
 * :pencil2: Complete the "GitHub survey" in [Blackboard](http://blackboard.uttyler.edu)
 * :pencil2: Written assessment: Title is "GitHub and Markdown."
 Answer the following questions:

-1. Question 1
-2. Question 2
-3. Question 3
+1. In today's lesson, you created a branch for `hello-world`.
+You also forked `Spoon-Knife`.
+Why would you want to fork or branch a repository, and what is the difference between these commands in GitHub?
+2. Look at the details for the commit you made to `Spoon-Knife`.
+Why does GitHub record timestamps for collaborative projects like this?
+Why might you care about what has been changed in a file?
+3. Why are you making your repository private and adding your instructor as a collaborator?
+4. Why are README files recommended for inclusion in repositories?
+5. Create a table using Markdown with eight rows (header and days of the week) and three columns (header, number of hours slept, number of hours spent in class).
+Label the rows and columns with appropriate headers, and make these labels bold.
+Fill in the table with your estimates from the first week of class.